 You can make a compensation claim within three years of the attack.
 In some cases, this might be extended to three years after you were made aware of the issue, but extensions are rare for animal attacks.

 It is important to note that in some cases you do not even have to prove that the owner or manager of the animal was negligent.
-Dangerous species that are not domesticated in the UK are under the Animal Act 1971, meaning their inherent dangerous nature makes the owner responsible for all injuries regardless.
+Dangerous species that are not domesticated in the UK are under the Animal Act 1971, meaning their inherently dangerous nature makes the owner responsible for all injuries regardless.

 What Steps Should You Take if You Have Been the Victim of an Animal Attack?